Linuxbrew/brew/docs/Maintainer-Guidelines.md

 their own tree.

 ### Merging, rebasing, cherry-picking
-Merging should be done in the brew repo to preserve history & GPG commit signing, and squash/merge via GitHub should be used for formulae where those formulae don't need bottles or the change does not require new bottles to be pulled.
+Merging should be done in the `Homebrew/brew` repository to preserve history & GPG commit signing, and squash/merge via GitHub should be used for formulae where those formulae don't need bottles or the change does not require new bottles to be pulled.
 Otherwise, you should use `brew pull` (or `rebase`/`cherry-pick` contributions).

 Don’t `rebase` until you finally `push`.
-Once `master` is pushed, you can’t `rebase` : **you’re a maintainer now!**
+Once `master` is pushed, you can’t `rebase`: **you’re a maintainer now!**

 Cherry-picking changes the date of the commit, which kind of sucks.

 Don’t `merge` unclean branches.
-So if someone is still learning `git` their branch is filled with nonsensical merges, then `rebase` and squash the commits.
+So if someone is still learning `git` and their branch is filled with nonsensical merges, then `rebase` and squash the commits.
 Our main branch history should be useful to other people, not confusing.

 ### Testing
-We need to at least check it builds.
-Use [Brew Test Bot](Brew-Test-Bot.md) for this.
+We need to at least check that it builds.
+Use the [Brew Test Bot](Brew-Test-Bot.md) for this.

 Verify the formula works if possible.
 If you can’t tell (e.g. if it’s a library) trust the original contributor, it worked for them, so chances are it